doctrine/phpcr-odm-documentation/en/reference/annotations-reference.rst

 @ParentDocument
 ~~~~~~~~~~~~~~~

-The annotated instance variable will contain the nodes parent document (if any).
+The annotated instance variable will contain the nodes parent document.
+Assigning
+a different parent will result in a move operation.

 .. _annref_path:

 @Path
 ~~~~~

-The annotated instance variable will contain an absolute or relative path in the repository. (@notsure)
+The annotated instance variable will contain an absolute or relative path to the current node in the repository.

 .. _annref_postload: